-All series, unless otherwise quoted, are measured at a constant market price (2018 = 100).
+All series, unless otherwise quoted, are measured at a constant market price (2019 = 100).
 Deflators adjust the value series to take out the effect of price change to give the volume series.
-The deflators used in this bulletin were provided by ONS on 6 September 2021.
-Details on the changes to the ONS deflators methodology PDF (177KB) can be found on the ONS Website.
+The deflators used in this bulletin were provided by ONS on 6 December 2021.